-Here we’re taking a closer look at when to go to hospital when your labour begins, and some practical tips and advice so that you’re all ready to meet your baby.
+Here we’ll take a closer look at when to go to hospital for labour and offer some practical tips to help you get ready to meet your baby.

 “I’m in labour, when should I go to the hospital?”

-As a general rule, if your waters have broken1 you’re already in established labour or you feel that things are progressing quickly, you might be told that you’re ready to go in.
-If that’s the case, it’s time to get your hospital bag, maternity notes and get ready to go.
+As a general rule, if your waters have broken and your contractions are getting more regular, your midwife might decide that you’re ready to go to the hospital.
+In that case, it’s time to pick up your hospital bag and maternity notes and get ready to go!

 When should you call the hospital or your midwife in labour?

-Remember that your midwife is there to help, so if you’re worried about anything at all when your labour starts, contact them for reassurance and advice.
+Your midwife is there to support you, so if you’re worried about anything at all during your pregnancy and labour, give them a call for some advice and reassurance.

 What your midwife will want to know

-When you call your midwife, they’ll ask you a series of questions in order to gather a full picture of what stage you’re at in your labour.
+When you call your midwife, they’ll ask a few questions to better understand what stage you’re at in your labour.

-As well as establishing how you’re feeling and coping with your labour, they’ll want to know:
+As well as checking how you’re doing, they’ll want to know3:

-Based on the information you give them, your midwife will then advise on whether you need to head to hospital straight away, or wait at home a little longer.
+Based on the information you give them, your midwife will be able to let you know whether you should head to hospital or wait at home a little longer.

 Are you having regular contractions?

-Contractions are just one of the many signs that your baby is on the way to meet you.
-Just like labour, contractions are a different experience for each individual, you can learn more about what they feel like here.
+Contractions are one of the many signs that your baby is on their way to meet you.
+Just like labour in general, contractions are different for everyone.
+Find out more about what they might feel like here.

 Can I call an ambulance for labour?

-As a general rule of thumb, unless it’s a genuine emergency, it’s best to call your hospital or midwife in the first instance.
-They’ll be able to advise you on the best course of action and whether you need to call for an ambulance.
+As a general rule of thumb, unless it’s a genuine emergency, it’s best to call your maternity unit in the first instance when you’re experiencing the early stages of labour.
+They’ll be able to tell you the best course of action to take and whether you need an ambulance.

-• You’re experiencing strong and persistent abdominal pain outside of your contractions.
+• You’re experiencing sudden and severe abdominal pain

 Never be afraid to follow your instincts.
-You know your body and your pregnancy, so if you feel that something’s not quite right, then don’t be afraid to call for an ambulance, particularly if you’re on your own and unable to get to the hospital yourself.
+You know your body and your pregnancy, so if you feel that something’s not quite right, then don’t hesitate to call an ambulance, especially if you’re on your own and unable to get to the hospital yourself.

 Are you having a home birth?

-If you're having your baby at home you should follow the procedure you’ve agreed with your midwife.
-Again, if in doubt, call them for advice.
+If you’re having your baby at home, follow the procedure you’ve agreed with your midwife5.
+You can always call the hospital if you’re unsure or have any concerns.

 Could it be a false alarm?